Company chosen to repair Turning Angel statue - Mississippi's Best Community Newspaper

 “(Ford) has an impressive portfolio online and we chose her over four other proposals,” Rushing said.
 “The reason this selection took this long is we wanted to go back and research all of the companies who made proposals.
 We wanted to make sure the company that was chosen has all of the experience and qualifications that make it the best choice.”

-Rushing said Dave Pace of Brookhaven Monument Company would also be assisting Ford in placing the monument back on its pedestal.
+Rushing said Dave Pace of Brookhaven Monument Company also volunteered to Ford in placing the monument back on its pedestal.

-Rushing said $17,734 was raised from both online and mailed donations to the monument’s repair.
+Rushing said $17,734 was raised from both online and mailed donations to the monument’s repair, and depending on the process Ford uses to repair the statue the cost could range from a little over $2,000 to $3,000.

+Rushing said the most expensive proposal submitted for the repairs was between $12,000 and $15,000 by other bidders but Ford had the best preservation credentials and experience of all the companies even at a lower cost.

+“We didn’t choose her because of the cost but because her background and credentials were so much better than any of the other bidders,” Rushing said.

+Any money that is not spent on the Angel, Rushing said, could be used for a security system at the cemetery to prevent future incidents from occurring.

-“It is more than enough money to take care of the Angel and a security system within the cemetery, which we will do next,” Rushing said.
+“It is more than enough money to take care of the Angel and a security system within the cemetery, which we will do next,” Rushing said of the money donated to repair the Turning Angel statue.
 “We are very grateful to the people who’ve made these contributions — to the people of Natchez and several outside of Natchez.
-We had a number of large contributions that were made.”
+We had a number of large contributions that were made.
+I didn’t expect to receive nearly what we did and we couldn’t be more grateful.”

 The Turning Angel was erected by the owner of Natchez Drug Company to commemorate the lives of five girls who died in a building explosion in 1908 and has over the years become a landmark of Natchez.